 Another shared theme is that of communication.
 For Elżbieta Berkowska, working as a policy analyst for the Polish Parliament, this is already the 8th EMD.
 Her face lights up as she talks about why she keeps coming back.
 “Bringing all maritime people together like this is a wonderful idea, very useful.
 I wait all year to attend this event!”
 This year she spent her first morning in a workshop discussing the social acceptability challenge of aquaculture.
 “It was very interesting to hear that people in other European countries share some of the challenges we in Poland are facing.”

 Meanwhile, in the ocean literacy workshop, the need for new ocean stories and narratives draws murmurs of agreement from the audience.
-In a workshop on green and sustainable ports, researcher Angela Carpenter describes communication as a key challenge for ports in developing more sustainable business models.
+In a workshop on green and sustainable ports, researcher Angela Carpenter describes communication as a in developing more sustainable business models.
 “Local communities often see ports as a necessary evil.
 Better communication makes for a happier, healthier community and less conflict.”

 Using the oceans sustainably